ietf-wg-cellar/ebml-specification/specification.markdown

 ## Considerations when Updating Elements with Cyclic Redundancy Check (CRC)

-If the Element to be changed is a Descendant Element of any Master Element that contains an CRC-32 Element (see (#crc32-element)) then the CRC-32 Element MUST be verified before permitting the change.
+If the Element to be changed is a Descendant Element of any Master Element that contains a CRC-32 Element (see (#crc32-element)) then the CRC-32 Element MUST be verified before permitting the change.
 Additionally the CRC-32 Element value MUST be subsequently updated to reflect the changed data.

 # EBML Document